Edges implements rate limits to ensure fair usage and optimal performance for all users.

 Plan Tiers

-Your rate limits are determined by your plan tier, which is based on your monthly credit allocation:
+Your rate limits are determined by your plan tier, which is based on your monthly credit allocation.
+You can see your current tier in your Workspace Settings.

 API Rate Limits